eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 Only when we use a external cpp for the function.

 ## Your turn to test
 You can now use this csv file to put your own function.
-If you want to use your own csv, put it in the folder /build/project and launch the main (  	```
+If you want to use your own csv and launch the main (  	```
 	./run
 	```
-)with the file name on argument.
-The simpliest way is to clear our exemple in the data.csv and use it for your test as the main will use this file by default if it has any argument.
+)with the csvfile path as argument.
+The simpliest way is to clear our exemple in the data.csv and use it for your test (_run_ will use this file by default if it has any argument).
-Note that lauch the main will always read all the lignes and resolve for all the function in the CSV.
+Note that _run_ will always read all the lignes of the CSV and resolve them.

-## A note on the other main and Linear system
+## A note on the other main and non linear system
-You have maybe already see the other excecutable code, It represent our extension of our project : Solving system with newton Method. <br/>
+The other exuctable file _runSystem_ is our extension of the project : Solving system with newton Method. <br/>
-This branch is actually in working and we have only implement the method with a quick exemple directly in the cpp file.
+This branch is actually in working and we have only implement the solver with a quick exemple.
-We have the way to represent the function and jacobien matrice but we only lack a interface (like the csv file) to run fifferent exemple without remake the project.
+We have the way to represent system and its jacobien matrice but we only lack a interface (like the csv file) to run different exemple without remake the project.
 You can therefore run:
   	```
 	./runSystem